Sequence analysis

-In chemistry, sequence analysis comprises techniques used to determine the sequence of a polymer formed of several monomers (see Sequence analysis of synthetic polymers).

-In molecular biology and genetics, the same process is called simply "sequencing".

-In marketing, sequence analysis is often used in analytical customer relationship management applications, such as NPTB models (Next Product to Buy).

-In social sciences and in sociology in particular, sequence methods are increasingly used to study life-course and career trajectories, time use, patterns of organizational and national development, conversation and interaction structure, and the problem of work/family synchrony.
-This body of research is described under sequence analysis in social sciences.

 History

 Since the very first sequences of the insulin protein were characterized by Fred Sanger in 1951, biologists have been trying to use this knowledge to understand the function of molecules.
 He and his colleagues' discoveries contributed to the successful sequencing of the first DNA-based genome.
-The method used in this study, which is called the “Sanger method” or Sanger sequencing, was a milestone in sequencing long strand molecules such as DNA.
-This method was eventually used in the human genome project.
-According to Michael Levitt, sequence analysis was born in the period from 1969–1977.
+The method used in this study, which is called the "Sanger method" or Sanger sequencing, was a milestone in sequencing long strand molecules such as DNA.
+This method was eventually used in the Human Genome Project.
+According to Michael Levitt, sequence analysis was born in the period from 1969 to 1977.
 In 1969 the analysis of sequences of transfer RNAs was used to infer residue interactions from correlated changes in the nucleotide sequences, giving rise to a model of the tRNA secondary structure.
 In 1970, Saul B. Needleman and Christian D. Wunsch published the first computer algorithm for aligning two sequences.
 Over this time, developments in obtaining nucleotide sequence improved greatly, leading to the publication of the first complete genome of a bacteriophage in 1977.
 Robert Holley and his team in Cornell University were believed to be the first to sequence an RNA molecule.

+Overview of nucleotide sequence analysis (DNA and RNA)

+Nucleotide sequence analyses identify functional elements like protein binding sites, uncover genetic variations like SNPs, study gene expression patterns, and understand the genetic basis of traits.
+It helps to understand mechanisms that contribute to processes like replication and transcription.
+Some of the tasks involved are outlined below.